 - Move the rag or sponge in a circular motion as if you are attempting to wipe away hidden debris from your walls.

-Rag rolling is another easy option for beginners.
+Rag rolling, or ragging, is another easy option for beginners.
 It’s similar to color washing because it gives your walls a naturally weathered look.

 - Start by covering the surface with your primer.